Few Americans would disagree that the aim of US foreign assistance to developing countries must be to help people help themselves. But did you know…?

 1) Foreign assistance is a bargain.

-For the last few years, the US devoted just 0.7 percent of the federal budget to poverty-focused foreign assistance.
-In FY2014, the US government spent $23.4 billion on it around the world.
+For the last few years, the US devoted just 0.8 percent of the federal budget to poverty-focused foreign assistance.
+In FY2015, the US government spent $28.7 billion on it around the world.
 Cutting foreign aid will not solve our nation’s budget problems, but it will impact the efforts of local leaders around the world making positive changes in their nations and neighborhoods.

-2) The vast majority of Americans support foreign assistance.
+2) The majority of Americans support foreign assistance.

 3) Americans greatly overestimate how much the US spends on foreign assistance.

-4) Americans spend more on candy, lawn care, and soft drinks than the US government spends on poverty-reducing foreign assistance.
+4) Americans spend more on candy, sporting goods, and jewelry than the US government spends on poverty-reducing foreign assistance.

-The US government spends about $80 per taxpayer on development aid.
-Compare that to what Americans spend: $101 per person on candy, the $126 per person on lawn care, and $204 per person on soft drinks.
+The US government spends about $89 per person on development aid.
+Compare that to what Americans spend: $107 per person on candy, the $209 per person on sporting goods, and $212 per person on jewelry.

 Need we say more?